MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-create-cost-budgets.md

 ---
-title: Creating Cost Budgets
+title: Creating cost budgets
-description: This topic provides an overview of where to create and analyse cost budgets.
+description: This article provides an overview of where to create and analyze cost budgets.
 Budgeting in cost accounting resembles budgeting in the general ledger.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al
 ms.search.form: '1115, 1116, 1117, 1118, 1119, 1120, 1121, 1131, 1132, 1133'
-ms.date: 06/16/2021
+ms.date: 07/26/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---

-# <a name="creating-cost-budgets"></a>Creating Cost Budgets
+# Creating cost budgets

 Budgeting in cost accounting resembles budgeting in the general ledger.
 A cost budget is created based on cost types just as a budget for the general ledger is created based on general ledger accounts.